doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 ![styles-library](img/styles-library.png)

-Unlike Theme classes, Local styles can only be used in the Web Forms in which they are created.
+Unlike Theme classes, Local styles can only be used in the Webforms in which they are created.

 To create a local CSS class, click the "+" button and enter a name.
 Then, you can manually edit the css class in the editing panel.